kailash-manasarovar/statement/docs/timeline/2021/april.md

 - One of the men who lived in a ground floor flat in my building was sitting outside his apartment one afternoon as I came home.
 - He was upset.
-- [Ugly's friend](../2001-to-2010/2001.md#amsterdam), the poisoning and drugging, serial-sedating-rapist from Amsterdam and who I would see again in [Benijembla in November 2022 with Chris BJ and Trish Penny](../2022/november.md#walking-in-benijembla-with-the-english-ladies), had been round that weekend and they'd had [parties and loud music](march.md#the-portuguese-man-next-door).
+- [Ugly's friend](../2001-to-2010/2001.md#amsterdam), the poisoning and drugging, serial-sedating-rapist from Amsterdam, the man I would see again in [Benijembla in November 2022 with Chris BJ and Trish Penny](../2022/november.md#walking-in-benijembla-with-the-english-ladies), had been round that weekend and they'd had [parties and loud music](march.md#the-portuguese-man-next-door).
-- No doubt he was up to something in my apartment whenever I was out praying at the Grotto.
+- No doubt Ugly's mate was up to something in my apartment whenever I was out praying at the Grotto.
 - I used to always smile and say hello to the French men, even though they were a bit rough and unruly.
 - I thought they were decent enough chaps and they always said hello to me too.
 - Turns out, Ugly's driver had told the French boys what they had been doing to me and what their plan was for me long term; how I was to be set up in a spy-cam infested apartment live-streaming onto pervert networks, how millions would be watching every day and have paid access to me via fake social media accounts, how I'd be brain-damaged with poisons so that I was unable to recognize people, eventually unable to work, learn new things, or perform simple tasks, how I'd end up in hardcore porn or on the streets, running around a field naked after a horse, then live-stream murdered and fed to the pigs with thousands of other female and child DNA you can find in the same field... while making someone very sick and very evil millions in the process.